UsmannShahid/softlytix-website/design-spec.md

   - Stars: opacity twinkle with random delay/duration; ≤ 42 nodes; client-only.
   - Meteor: one pass every ~10–12s; opacity in/out; client-only.
   - Section entrances: `whileInView` with `viewport={{ once: true }}`.
  - Reduced Motion
-  - Prefer honoring `prefers-reduced-motion` (future work): disable star/meteor and entrance animations when requested.
+  - Honor `prefers-reduced-motion`: reduce or disable selection/hover animations and parallax.
+  - Decorative effects (Stars/Meteor) should be gated in the future when reduced motion is requested.

 **Responsiveness**
 - Breakpoints